Eat fat to get slim – really?

 6. Taking in more calories than your body needs will make you gain weight, regardless of where those calories come from.

 7. It does make sense to eat high fat foods that are part of the traditional Mediterranean diet – avocado, nuts, oily fish, and olive oil.
-This diet, which is also rich in fruit and vegetables, has been linked to longevity and a lower risk of cardio-vascular disease.
+This diet, which is also rich in fruit and vegetables, has been linked to and a lower risk of cardio-vascular disease.
 (And I also think eggs, which are often quoted as being high in fat, are a great food!).

 8. Choosing fewer processed foods and more home-cooked meals is a good thing.
 But some processed foods enable us to eat better – milk, whole grain bread, canned tuna, frozen peas, stir-fry veg packs… These are all processed, yet also healthy.
 Best to limit processed foods like cured meats, pies, pastries, cakes and biscuits.
 (Note these foods are typically high in fat).